mcrespoae/metrit/README.md

 ## Overview

-`metrit` decorator is a powerful tool for detailed performance analysis of Python functions, offering insights into resource utilization and potential bottlenecks.
-Its robust handling of process isolation and monitoring ensures accurate measurements, even for complex functions that involve multiple processes.
+`metrit` decorator is a powerful tool to accurately measure RAM, CPU, and I/O operations in Python functions, offering insights into resource utilization and potential bottlenecks.
+With automatic recursion detection and robust handling of process isolation and monitoring, metrit ensures accurate measurements, even for complex functions that involve multiple processes.

 ## Installation